Lawrie Dudfield

 Lawrie George Dudfield (born 7 May 1980) is an English football coach and former professional player.

-He played as a striker making over 300 appearances, most notably in the Premier League for Leicester City and in the Football League for Lincoln City, Chesterfield, Hull City, Northampton Town, Southend United, Boston United and Notts County.
-He also had spells in Ireland with Cork City and in Non-league football with Kettering Town.
+He played as a striker, making over 300 appearances, most notably in the Premier League for Leicester City and in the Football League for Lincoln City, Chesterfield, Hull City, Northampton Town, Southend United, Boston United and Notts County.
+He also had spells in Ireland with Cork City and in non-league football with Kettering Town.

 Following his retirement he had a spell as manager of Quorn as well as launching Iconz Experience, a company specializing in UK Soccer Tours and EPL Soccer Clinics featuring many current and former professional footballers.
 Following the success of Iconz Experience, Dudfield now resides in Saint Petersburg, Florida.

 Playing career

 Leicester City

-Dudfield started off his career at Kettering Town where at 16 years and 2 months he became the youngest player to play in the National League in August 1996.
-After making 14 appearances in all competitions including three starts, Dudfield was signed by Leicester City on his 17th birthday.
-He spent four years working his way up from being the top scorer in the youth and reserve teams in the first two years before making his EPL debut in April 2000 at home to Everton as a replacement for Tony Cottee.
-He went on to make two appearances in the Premier League and was named on the substitutes bench a further 11 times in his breakthrough season.
+Dudfield started his career at Kettering Town, where, at 16 years and 2 months, he became the youngest player to play in the Conference National in August 1996.
+After making 14 appearances in all competitions, including three starts, Dudfield was signed by Leicester City on his 17th birthday.
+He spent four years working his way up from being the top scorer in the youth and reserve teams in the first two years before making his Premier League debut in April 2000 at home to Everton as a replacement for Tony Cottee.
+He went on to make two appearances in the Premier League and was named on the substitutes bench a further eleven times in his breakthrough season.
 On 15 September 2000, Dudfield joined Lincoln City on a month's loan for further experience, making his Football League debut for the club in the 1–1 home draw with Blackpool the following day.
-Following this experience he starred on loan for Chesterfield, scoring five goals in fourteen appearances as the club were successfully promoted as League 2 Champions.
+Following this experience he starred on loan for Chesterfield, scoring five goals in fourteen appearances as the club were successfully promoted as Division Three champions.

 Hull City

 Chesterfield were keen to secure a permanent transfer for Dudfield following his successful loan spell.
 However, due to the reputation he was forming for himself, other clubs came in for him.
 In June 2001 Hull City broke their transfer record to bring Dudfield to the club by signing him for over £250,000.
-He spent two successful seasons at Hull City playing 59 times, scoring 17 goals and becoming a firm fans' favourite, so much so that he still regularly guests on local sports shows in the area as well as occasionally taking up co-commentary duty on Hull City's EPL and EFL games for BBC Humberside.
+He spent two successful seasons at Hull City, playing 59 times, scoring 17 goals and becoming a firm fans' favourite, so much so that he still regularly guests on local sports shows in the area as well as occasionally taking up co-commentary duty on Hull City's EPL and EFL games for BBC Radio Humberside.
 In the 2001/2002 season Dudfield's performances earned him the annual Supporters Club Player of the Year Award.